Like all treatments, HIFU can cause side effects. These will affect each man differently, and you might not get all of them.

 Short-term side effects

-These can develop soon after your treatment.
+These can develop soon after your treatment and may include:

 Longer-term side effects